 At Darling College we pride ourselves on the fact that we are able to bring country living into the classroom.
 We make outdoor education part of classroom activity and we regularly undertake excursions to a variety of different venues.
 We offer extra tuition to those who need extra help as well as to those who need extension.

-As part of preparing our students for the transition to high school we regularly expose them to external examinations.
-Through this process we can gage both teaching and learning at the school and it helps us to identify best practice.
+As part of preparing our pupils for the transition to high school, we regularly expose them to external examinations.
+Through this process we can gauge both teaching and learning at the school and it helps us to identify best practice.

-Culturally Darling College participates in Eisteddfod’s and we encourage our students to be creative by writing and performing their own drama mini-productions.
-Service to the community is encouraged through-out the school and many of the curriculum themes are put in practice through community involvement.
+Culturally Darling College participates in Eisteddfods and we encourage our pupils to be creative by writing and performing their own drama mini-productions.
+Service to the community is encouraged throughout the school and many of the curriculum themes are put into practice through community involvement.

 GRADE 1 – 6

 Darling College in both the Foundation (Grades 1 to 3) and the Intermediate (Grades 4 to 6) phases, embraces the best practises of CAPS, which we believe best serves the needs of our pupils as they face a changing world.